 I’ve been hearing for a while that Makeup Revolution have produced dupes for Urban Decay’s Naked palettes and decided to try them for myself and find out.
-I am a huge fan of the Naked palettes and have had the original (and in my opinion the best!) since 2010 when my dad purchased it for my birthday.
-I was so excited!
+I am a huge fan of the Naked palettes and have had the original for a while.

 But I am realistic, Naked is amazing but it also costs £39.50 and not everyone is able to afford this so if there is a much more affordable dupe then I’m definitely interested to compare the two.
 Especially as Iconic 1 only costs £4.